MassimoMario/Italic_Text_Style_Classification/README.md

-# Text Style Classification between _Dante, Italian and Neapolitan language_: a comparison between CNN, RNNs and Transformer based Classifiers 📖 🤔
+# Text Style Classification between _Dante, Italian and Neapolitan_ language: a comparison between CNN, RNNs and Transformer based Classifiers 📖 🤔
 A Pytorch implementation of Text Style Classification.

 The goal of this project is to compare different architecture accuracy in predicting 3 italic language styles: _Dante, Italian and Neapolitan_.